petervartanian/stele/README.md

 The STELE is provider-agnostic, sovereignty-respecting, reproducible, and analyst-ready.
 It is designed as shared infrastructure: labs, regulators, procurement teams, and researchers can all run the same experiments, but against *their* own named constitutions.

-> This testbed does not operationalize live harm mitigation.
-By default it stores **redacted previews** and signed evidence bundles for audit, research, and governance; it is not a drop-in content moderation system.
+> This testbed does not operationalize live harm mitigation; by default does it store **redacted previews** and signed evidence bundles for audit, research, and governance, and it is not a drop-in content moderation system.

 ## Why this exists